When more threads make things worse

 4. Thread B tries to commit, sees the version mismatch, aborts, and immediately retries

-Now multiply this by dozens of threads and many records.
-The system didn’t grind to a complete halt.
-Some transactions did succeed, but as the load increased, throughput collapsed.
-Adding more threads only made things worse.
+Now multiply this by dozens of threads and many records, and you get a storm of constant retries.
+The system never fully stopped, but as the load increased, throughput tanked, and adding more threads only made the conflicts worse.

 Breaking the Livelock